How Do I Hang Christmas Light Pixels on My House?

 On Your Roof Line

-For this solution and most of the solutions in this article, we will turn to Boscoyo Studios.
+For this solution and most of the solutions in this article, we will turn to Boscoyo Studio.
 This post is in no way sponsored by them, I just like their stuff.

 Boscoyo makes a variety of different options for mounting your pixels so that they face outwards, towards your audience.